totalspectrum/spin2cpp/spinconvert/README.txt

 right.
 The converted file is updated automatically whenever the Spin source is saved.

+If you select PASM output then you have the option to produce an executable .binary.
+To do this select the "Make binary" option under the Options menu.
+This only works for PASM output.
+The result has the same name as the PASM output file, but with an extension of ".binary".
+To run this binary file on your Propeller hardware you will have to use the Propeller Tool or some similar IDE, or use the propeller-load command line tool from PropGCC.

 The filename for the output is set automatically by changing the extension of the Spin file.
 For example, if the input is dir\myObj.spin, then the output will be dir\myObj.pasm (or dir\myObj.c